Urmila Mahanta

 Urmila Mahanta is an Indian actress.
-A student of the Film and Television Institute of India, Pune, Mahanta appeared in various plays, short films and television series, before making her feature film debut in the critically acclaimed 2012 Tamil crime thriller Vazhakku Enn 18/9, which was later remade in Bengali as Chirodini Tumi Je Amar 2.
-She has acted in Hindi, Assamese, Bengali and Malayalam films.
+A student of the Film and Television Institute of India, Pune, Mahanta appeared in various plays, short films, and television series before making her feature film debut in the critically acclaimed 2012 Tamil crime thriller Vazhakku Enn 18/9, which was later remade in Bengali as Chirodini Tumi Je Amar 2.
+She has acted in Hindi, Assamese, Bengali, and Malayalam films.

 Early and personal life

-Mahanta was born to Giridhar Mahanta and Ramala Mahanta in Sonapur, Assam; she has three siblings- Jutika Mahanta, Munmi Mahanta and Munindra Mahanta.
-Mahanta did her entire schooling in Sonapur and later graduated from Dimoria College in Khetri, Kamrup.
-Mahanta spent her major part of life in Mumbai, Maharashtra, and then went on to enroll at the Film and Television Institute of India, Pune.
+Mahanta was born to Giridhar Mahanta and Ramala Mahanta in Sonapur, Assam; she has three siblings: Jutika Mahanta, Munmi Mahanta, and Munindra Mahanta.
+Mahanta completed her schooling in Sonapur and later graduated from Dimoria College in Khetri, Kamrup.
+She spent the major part of her life in Mumbai, Maharashtra, and later enrolled at the Film and Television Institute of India, Pune.